stjude-biohackathon/MethylMiner/README.md

 ## **1. methFlow - NextFlow Pipeline**

 Current implementation of the pipeline is designed to be executed on St. Jude HPC Research Cluster.
-However, the code can be run from anywhere as long as the dependencies are installed/available:
+However, the code can be run from anywhere as long as the <nextflow.config> file is adjusted and the dependencies are installed/available:

 ### **Dependencies**
     - nextflow (v21.10.5)